-For suitable parameters, the unique fixed point's welfare is arbitrarily close to that of the best constant policy \mbox{$Y(x)=\mu_\eta$}, while the optimal policy's welfare is arbitrarily close to the first best's.\footnote{The parameters are such that $m \sigma_\gamma/\sigma_\eta \to 1/4^+$ and $\rho\to -1$.
-Both the first-best welfare and the constant policy's are independent of $\rho$; the former is $0$ (by normalization) while the latter is $-\sigma^2_\eta$, which can be arbitrarily low.} \end{remark}
+As $\rho \to -1$ and for suitable other parameters (viz., $m \sigma_\gamma/\sigma_\eta \to 1/4^+$) the unique fixed point's welfare is arbitrarily close to that of the best constant policy \mbox{$Y(x)=\mu_\eta$}, while the optimal policy's welfare is arbitrarily close to the first best's.
+The welfare of both the first-best policy and the constant policy are independent of $\rho$; the former is $0$ (our normalization) while the latter is $-\sigma^2_\eta$, which can be arbitrarily low. \end{remark}